Doing what I was born to do and feeling so grateful for that.

 Obama didn't get into details.

-Obama said, give me a national health care plan.
+Obama said, Give me a national health care plan.

 This thing had been in a drawer of some staffers for 20 years.

-This health care plan was already this is how many pages is this?
+This health care plan was already.

 Over 2,000 pages.

-This thing just didn't get started, they didn't start writing this when Obama was elected.
+They didn't start writing this when Obama was elected.

 This thing's been a wet dream in somebody's drawer for 20 years, waiting for the right time to implement it.

-I mean, this is this is a bureaucrat's orgasm.
+I mean, this is a bureaucrat's orgasm.

-All these departments, all these regulations, all these whereas and ifs, ands and buts, and therefores and why nots.
+All these departments, all these regulations, all these whereas and ifs, ands, and buts, and therefores and why nots.

-And as the Secretary shall determine, it's an absolute mess.
+And as the secretary shall determine, it's an absolute mess.

 It was already written.

-Obama just said, give me a nationalist.
+Obama just said, Give me a national.

 He doesn't care about the complexity.

-He doesn't, he's not a detailed guy.
+He's not a detailed guy.

 He doesn't care.